11th EUMETSAT User Forum in Africa

 The next EUMETSAT User Forum in Africa will take place in Johannesburg area, South Africa from 8 to 12 September 2014

 The purpose of the EUMETSAT User Forum in Africa is to sustain the well established dialogue between EUMETSAT and the African user community, in particular the National Meteorological Services and their regional centres.
 The overall objective is to facilitate the use of EUMETSAT satellite data throughout the continent.
 The Forum also provides the opportunity to identify actions and initiatives that could be taken by EUMETSAT and its partners to meet the requirements of its African users.
 The EUMETSAT User Forum in Africa is organised every two years.

 The 11th EUMETSAT User Forum in Africa is organised in collaboration with the South African Weather service (SAWS).

 This web site contains all the information you need to register and attend the EUMETSAT User Forum in Africa and to contribute actively to it!
 The «Forum» section provides information on the objectives and the programme of the Forum.
-Under «Practical information» you will find all the information you need to prepare your travel to Ethiopia.
+Under «Practical information» you will find all the information you need to prepare your travel to South Africa.
 You can also access the «paper and poster submission area» and submit a proposal for a presentation.